ddddanil/cyan-msg-py/doc/SERVER-PYTHON.md

 ### [Networker]

 This module is made to ensure connectivity with all clients.
 The main goal of this module is to serve CYAN-msg protocol.
 It checks the integrity of incoming packages and immediately discards malformed ones.
-Moreover, it handles the proper formation of server responses.
+Moreover, it handles proper formation of server responses.

-In order to communicate with the outer world, it uses socket technology.
+In order to communicate with the outer world, it uses stream socket technology.

 ### [RModel]